Posted Jul 17, 2019 by Rick

 Over the last 30+ years, I have had the good fortune to have been involved in a number of high-profile change initiatives in both the public and private sector clients at my former firm - specialized change management and talent development consulting firm, Maher & Maher.
-For a relatively small firm, we were fortunate to have multiple big engagements!
+For a relatively small firm, we were fortunate to have had multiple high-profile engagements!

 Following the sale of Maher & Maher to IMPAQ, LLC. of Columbia, Maryland late last year, I was determined to continue to make a difference in the world of managing change.
-While I continue to support IMPAQ/Maher as a member of their Advisory Board and in selected consulting capacities (they are a great Firm with an even greater future ahead of them), the specific subject of helping people through change continues to, for me, be a personal passion.
+While I continue to support IMPAQ/Maher as a member of their Advisory Board and in selected consulting capacities (they are a great Firm with an even greater future ahead of them), the specific subject of helping people through change continues, for me, to be a personal passion.

-So today I’m announcing the formation of Adaptive Human Capital, LLC. – a new consulting firm that will focus on the development of more #adaptivehumans in the U.S. workforce.
+So today I’m announcing the formation of Adaptive Human Capital, LLC.
+A new consulting firm that will focus on the development of more #adaptive_humans in the U.S. workforce.

 So, what exactly is Adaptive Human Capital and how do we expect to help create more #adaptivehumans?